joseluisq/alpine-cgit/README.md

 - Understands gitweb.owner in Git config files.
 - Has extensive filtering framework using scripts or a built-in lua interpreter.

-For more details see [CGit project](https://git.zx2c4.com/cgit/about/).
+See [CGit project](https://git.zx2c4.com/cgit/about/) for more details.

 ## Usage